All in One Paint for Furniture + Cheap Herringbone Accent

 2. Clear shellac doesn’t do much to help with the coverage.

-3. And the Aqua Lock doesn’t provide true stain-blocking power like shellac does.
+3. And the Aqua Lock doesn’t provide true stain blocking power like shellac does.

-Spray Heirloom Traditions All in One Paint
+How to Use All in One Paint for Furniture

 Alright, so now that is out of the way…